iliyanyotov/razzle-webpack-unhandled-error/README.md

 ![Image description](screens/after.png)

-An issue in the repository will be raised with the applied fixed.
+An pull request in the repository will be created with the applied fixed.